12.2. Unitary Transformation Matrices

 % H - Square n-by-n, Hermitian, unitary reflection matrix.

-% Note: If H is real, then it is not only unitary but because it
+% Note: If H is real, then it is not only unitary, but because it

 % is symmetric, it is self-inverted (H == H', H*H == I).

-% This is not the case if H is complex (H*H' == I).
+% This is not true if H is complex (H*H' == I).

 %